 I’m not bothered at all that sometimes the dots line up and sometimes not.
 And that’s when Hannah gave me the idea to just call it “Scattered Dots Baby Sweater.”
 Good one Hannah!

-How to work the half double crochet puff for the DOTS: Yarn Over (YO) insert your hook into the designated stitch, YO pull through, *YO, work into the same space, YO and pull through, repeat one more time from *, then YO and pull through all 7 loops on the hook.
+Puff Stitch (DOT): YO, insert your hook into the designated stitch, YO, pull through, *YO, work into the same space, YO and pull through, repeat one more time from *, then YO and pull through all 7 loops on the hook.

 Round 1: Pull up a loop in the armpit, chain 1, work 1 HDC in same space you pulled up a loop.
 Work 1 HDC across the first two spaces.
 (This helps to fill in gaps, YO, insert hook into space pull up a loop, YO insert hook into the next space, YO and pull up a loop, YO and pull through all loops on hook) Work 1 HDC in next space, work 1 dot.
 Work 1 HDC in next 3 spaces, 1 DOT.
 Continue pattern around, end round by working HDC across the last 2 spaces as you did to start the round, join with a SL ST (slip stitch) to the first HDC.
 CH 1 and turn.
 (Take time to count how many stitches are in this round so you can keep the number the same for the remaining rounds.
 And for the other sleeve.)